kounterSD/Gyza/README.md

 ### User Story

-As a user, I want to write a personal or emotional message, encrypt it with a secret key, and share it as a piece of generative art on a public feed — so that others can admire the art, and only those I trust can decrypt and read what I actually wrote.
+As a user,
+I want to share a secret message as a beautiful piece of art, so that others can enjoy the visuals, but only trusted people can read the message.

+As a viewer,
+I want to explore a feed of mysterious, generative art, so that I can experience beauty that feels alive and personal — even if I don’t know the message.

+As a trusted friend,
+I want to unlock the meaning behind a piece of encrypted art, so that I can read the message while still appreciating the artwork.